hannahnmcdonald/vue-weather/README.md

 # vue-weather
-Simple weather app built with Vue.js to learn the basics of Vue.js
+Simple weather app built with Vue.js to learn the basics.

 To Do: